tyleryasaka/identity-proposals/README.md

+**Warning**: This repository is stale. for up-to-date progress on identity standards, please see https://github.com/ERC725Alliance/erc725

 # Identity Standards Proposals

 This began as a demonstration of how [ERC725](https://github.com/ethereum/EIPs/issues/725) can be split into two separate standards, keeping a separation of concerns between identity and key management.